Being a member of

 As an affiliated club we receive a small number of entry places for the marathon each year.
 Places are presently given to those that meet the criteria stated on the Grand Prix page.

-As mentioned before the club is very diverse in its ability range & in people’s outlook to the sport.
-We find that some people settle really quickly when they join whilst others take a while to feel part of the club.
-We feel that it is important to initially settle new members into the right running group, even if it is one that in hindsight maybe too slow for them.
-There is nothing worse than leaving you with a group that is too quick or runs too far so that you come back “in pieces” or even injured.
+As mentioned before, the club is very diverse in its ability range and in people’s outlook to the sport.
+We find that some people settle really quickly when they join, whilst others take a while to feel part of the club.
+We feel that it's important to initially settle new members into the right running group, even if it is one that in hindsight, may be too slow for them.
+There is nothing worse than putting you with a group that is too quick, or runs too far so that you come back “in pieces” or even injured.
 Please tell us if we don’t get it initially right.
-Once you have settled you will find a group who runs at your ability.
-You will find you become motivated by interacting with other runners who will share you goals.
+Once you have settled in, you will find a group who runs at your ability and you will find you become motivated by interacting with other runners who will share you goals.
 As you progress there is the opportunity to move up to the next group if you wish or to continue to improve with your initial group.

 We always prefer our members to run in groups.
 Besides being safer, people within the group will offer encouragement.
-Time also passes more quickly as you run & chat.
-You will find that groups often run together at a weekends as well as on a club nights, and people are always willing to share lifts to races, People who work shifts also tend to run at other times together to fit in with their work patterns so use our Facebook group to arrange social runs outside of club.
+Time also passes more quickly as you run and chat.
+You will find that groups often run together at weekends as well as on club nights, and people are always willing to share lifts to races.
+People who work shifts also tend to run at other times together to fit in with their work patterns so use our Facebook group to arrange social runs outside of club.

-running with a club will help to bring structure & routine your running schedule.
-Going for a run and coming along to club nights will become part of your way of life & your fitness will steadily improve as you progress.
+Running with a club will help to bring structure and routine your running schedule.
+Going for a run and coming along to club nights will become part of your way of life and your fitness will steadily improve as you progress.
 Let us help you make a great habit stick.

 Coaching & Guidance

-The club has invested a lot in coaching over the last few year’s.
-We now have England Athletics LiRF qualified Run Leaders for all groups from new to experienced runners.
-All coaches are more than willing and happy to offer advice & a suggested running schedule to meet your personal needs.
+The club has invested a lot in coaching over the last few years.
+We now have England Athletics LiRF qualified Run Leaders for all groups, from new to experienced runners.
+All Run Leaders are more than willing and happy to offer advice and a suggested running schedule to meet your personal needs.